ganyash/learn-react-testing/README.md

  - Branches coverage: how many of the branches of the control structures (if stts for the instance) have been executed.
  - Function coverage: how many of the function defined have been called and finally.
  - line coverage: how many of lines of source code have been  tested.

+ ### `RTL QUERIES`
+ Every test we write genrally involves the following basic steps
+ - Render the component
+ - Find an element rendered by the component
+ - Assert against the element found in step2 which will pass or fails the test.

+ To render the component we use the render method from the RTL

+ Fort assertionn, we use the expect passing a value and combine it with a matcher function from jest to jest-dom.

+ `Queries`
+  Queries are the methods that testing library provides to find elements on the page.
+  To find a single element on the page, we have
+  - getBy..
+  - queryBy..
+  - findBy..

+  To find multiple elements on the page, we have
+  - getAllBy..
+  - queryAllBy..
+  - findAllBy..

+  The two dots represents the suffix that can be one of role, LabelText, PlaceHoldertext, Text, DisplayValue, Alttext, Title and finally TestId